ProLink7544/WEEK3IP/README.md

-##### This project is about the prediction of names, Version Date: 20th Oct 2022
+##### This project is about the prediction of names, Version Date: 18th Nove 2022

 #### By **Protus**

 ## Description

-This project picks the user’s birthday and calculates the day of the week they were born and then by gender outputs their Akan names which is a community in Ghana were kids are given names as per the day they were born.
+This a Delani studio project that displays what the studio does and also collects information from users.

 ## Setup/Installation Requirements